Application and approval of qualifications

 The translator’s name and stamp must appear clearly from the translation.
 If the stamp is not in Danish or English, it must be translated by the translator.
 The translator must use a band, seal or the like to attach the translated document to the document in the original language.

 You will receive confirmation by e-mail when we have received your application and documentation by post (please check your junk email folder, since our e-mails are sometimes delivered in that folder).
-You should expect an assessment time of up to 14 months from the date when the Danish Patient Safety Authority has received the three EPIC reports and all the required documentation, till we have assessed whether your application is complete or whether you have to provide additional documentation.
 You will not receive confirmation upon receipt of additional documentation.

 We either use the World Directory of Medical Schools or make an individual assessment of your primary medical qualifications to assess whether you are eligible for testing.
 If we make an individual assessment of your medical qualifications, we may ask you to provide additional documentation of the study programme.